infominer33/infominer33.github.io/README.md

 ## Crypto SuperSource Discord Server [**^**](#contents)

-For about 6 months I've been following top accounts in crypto, from cryptographers, to academics and traders.
-When I scroll twitter, I re-tweet on every subject that is important to crypto.
-Gradually, I'm reviewing and organizing that information in [github repositories](https://github.com/infominer33), which gradually become their own web-pages.
+For about 6 months I've been following top accounts in crypto: cryptographers, developers, academics, cypherpunks, maximalists, generalists, enterprise, traders, etc.

+I re-tweet on every subject that is important to crypto, not onlywhat I believe in personally.
+I try to know what's going on with as many top crypto projects as possible.
+Mostly I just collect information to review later, and I do a lot of that too.

+Gradually, I go back over the re-tweets and organize all of the information (filtered and accompanied by crypto-twitter's croudsourced commentary) in a the channels of the [Crypto Super Source Discord Server](http://crypt0library.net).

-I also am working to enter all of these links into a tagged database that will power a [dynamic web-portal](https://github.com/infominer33/crypto-supersource).
+Depending on what articles I'm working on, or whatever has caught my attention at a given moment... all of those links end up in toml format, to become a database that powers a [dynamic web portal](https://github.com/infominer33/crypto-supersource).

+As I fill up those toml files, then put the links in [github repositories](https://github.com/infominer33), to be more organized and accessible.
+From there, it's not so hard to spin up github-pages for it all.

+If anyone wants to join in on the fun you will be welcome :rofl:

 ### Server Directory: